miguelleitao/btosg/README.md

 * https://github.com/bulletphysics/bullet3
 * http://bulletphysics.org/

-Dependences can be installed on Fedora Linux using:
+Dependencies can be installed on Fedora Linux using:

     dnf install bullet bullet-devel OpenSceneGraph OpenSceneGraph-devel

-Dependences can be installed on Ubuntu using:
+Dependencies can be installed on Ubuntu using:

     apt install bullet openscenegraph-osg openscenegraph-osgViewer openscenegraph-osgSim openscenegraph-osgDB openscenegraph-osgGA openscenegraph-osgShadow